 - increases how much deep sleep your child has, such as tiredness, fever or certain types of medication

-- makes your child more likely to wake from deep sleep, such as excitement, anxiety or sudden noise
+- makes your child more likely to wake from deep sleep, such as excitement, anxiety, sudden noise or a full bladder

 What you should do

-The best thing to do if your child is having an episode of night terrors is to stay calm and wait until they calm down, avoiding interaction or intervention, provided that they're safe.
+The best thing to do if your child is having an episode of night terrors is to stay calm and wait until they calm down.
+Don't intervene or interact with them, unless they're not safe.